whirlsyu/EnMCB/README.md

                          MCB)$tab
 </pre>

-In order to build models, one may run following:
+In order to build survival models, one may run following:

 <pre>
 # sample the dataset into training set and testing set